College Students Are Optimistic About Employment Despite Recession

 Students Relied On Family and Friends for Mentorship

-Of the students who participated in networking and developed mentorships as career preparation activities in the last year, the majority did so through their family and friends.
+Of the students who participated in networking and developed mentorships as career preparation activities in the last year, many did so through their family and friends.
 Outside of those closest to them, students most commonly sought out professional relationships through professors and employers, and by individual outreach.

 Students of color were nearly twice as likely as white students (30% vs. 17%) to use memberships through professional associations and organizations to network and develop mentorships.